Home Compare GGG vs WAT

 Graco vs Waters: Which Stock Looks Stronger in 2026?

-Graco holds the cleaner structural position, with growth as the main driver and stability adding further support.
-Waters does not offset that deficit through any equally strong structural edge elsewhere.
+Graco holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Waters still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity